ayushsinghal90/currency/README.md

-# Video Library
+# currency
 # Introduction

-A video library that stores YouTube videos.
+This is a backend for a service that give rate between two currency
 # Developer Guide

 ## Getting Started